How to be involved

 ABOUT THE PARTNERSHIP

 The Saint John Local Immigration Partnership (SJLIP) is a collaborative community project that brings together stakeholders from different sectors to build a welcoming community and improve newcomer’s integration.

-Funded by Immigration, Refugees, and Citizenship Canada, our partners includes City of Saint John, Post-Secondary Education, Training and Labor, Pride of Race, Unity & Dignity through Education, Enterprise Saint John, Opportunities New Brunswick, Human Development Council, Association Regionale de la Communaute Franco-phone de Saint-Jean inc, Syrian Community representative, University of New Brunswick Saint John, New Brunswick Community College, Anglophone South School District, District Scolaire Francophone and Horizon Health Saint John
+Funded by Immigration, Refugees, and Citizenship Canada and the City of Saint John our partners include: IRCC, the City of Saint John, Post-Secondary Education, Training and Labor, Pride of Race, Unity & Dignity through Education, Enterprise Saint John, Opportunities New Brunswick, Human Development Council, Association Regionale de la Communaute Franco-phone de Saint-Jean inc, Syrian Community representative, University of New Brunswick Saint John, New Brunswick Community College, Anglophone South School District, District Scolaire Francophone and Horizon Health Saint John

 WHY IT MATTERS

 Integration is important for newcomers and the whole community.
 Newcomers contribute much to the social, economic, and civic health of our area.
 However, they also face difficulties that make it challenging to stay, feel a sense of belonging, and participate in community life.